Coimata is a little town about 1/2 hour from the city of Tarija Bolivia. Here you'll find one of the nicest hotels and a set of beautiful waterfalls.

-This is a day trip or if you prefer, you can stay the night at La Pasarela Hotel for great food, nice owners and spectacular views of the valleys and mountains.
+This is a day trip with spectacular views of the valleys and mountains.
 Very few tour operators include Coimata in their offerings.
 It's one of those natural places people usually go to on their own.
 You can either take a taxi or a micro bus.
 A taxi will cost about Bs.
 50 (roughly $8 dollars) one way.

 Getting to Coimata is not a problem if you choose to take a micro.
 It'll just take a little longer and involves changing transport in the nearby town of Tomatitas.
 However, at under Bs.
 30 round trip, it's a much cheaper way to go.
 The problem is getting back (more on that below.)
 Here's how you get there:

-Walk four blocks from the central plaza (Plaza Luis de Fuentes up Campero Street until you get to the corner of Domingo Paz Avenue.
-There you will see a blue bus stop sign (see slide show above).
+Walk four blocks from the central plaza (Plaza Luis de Fuentes) up Campero Street until you get to the corner of Domingo Paz Avenue.
+There you will see a blue bus stop sign.
 Here you will take the letter "A" micro to Tomatitas.
 Be careful!!
 There are TWO letter "A" micros.
 One goes to Tomatitas and one does not so before you get on the bus, ask the driver "Tomatitas?" and they'll tell you yes or no. Usually the bus has a small Tomatitas sign on the front but sometimes it doesn't.

 You will leave the city and when you arrive in Tomatitas, you'll see a bridge that goes across the river.
 At the corner of the bridge, there are several red candy and soda selling kiosks and across the street is a small adobe shed that says "Policia Nacional Tomatitas".
 This is where you get off.
 The micros don't go to Coimata.